 Samuel J. Eldersveld Collegiate Professor of Political Science, University of Michigan

-Co-founder and member of steering committee, Arab Barometer
+Co-founder and Co-Principal Investigator, Arab Barometer

 Areas of Expertise: Public opinion, political Islam, religion and politics, political behavior, women and gender issues, governance, and Israeli-Palestinian conflict.